“As you set out for Ithaca, hope the voyage is a long one, full of adventure, full of discovery,” wrote the great Greek poet Constantinos Cavafy.

 Hidden gems of Ithaca

 A natural playground: Anogi’s menhirs

-In the mediaeval village of Anogi, you’ll find stunning rocky monoliths, known as menhirs.
-They are entirely the work of nature, but make a head-spinning combination with the man-made ruins for any fans of Game of Thrones-style landscapes!
+In the medieval village of Anogi, you’ll find intriguing rocky monoliths, known as menhirs.
+They are entirely the work of nature but look like they could be straight out of a Game of Thrones landscape!
 The most impressive is called Araklis.

-In Ithaca, deep under water, you’ll find Poseidon’s beautiful valleys, caves and reefs, perfect for scuba diving.
-If you’re lucky you may come face to face with one of the Mediterranean monk seals (Monachus monachus) that take refuge on the island’s rocky shores.
+In Ithaca, deep underwater, you’ll find Poseidon’s beautiful valleys, caves and reefs, perfect for scuba diving.
+You’d be very lucky to see one, but keep an eye out for the incredibly shy Mediterranean monk seals (Monachus monachus) that take refuge on the island’s rocky shores.

-Located outside Stavro, it is named after the man who became rich from selling gold coins he found in the cave to looters.
+Located outside Stavro, The Loizis Cave is named after the man who became rich from selling gold coins he found in the cave to looters.
 The cave was a centre of worship from the Early Helladic Period to the first century AD, as attested to by statues of deities such as Artemis, Athena, Hera and others found there.